Alcohol bottles on the table and a drunken person laying on the bed

 What Exactly Is Alcohol?

 What is in alcohol that makes you drunk?
 To understand the answer, it’s helpful to understand exactly what alcohol is.
-When we talk about alcohol in the context of beverages, we’re referring to ethanol.
-This clear, colorless liquid is produced through the process of fermentation, in which yeasts convert sugars into alcohol.
+When we talk about alcohol in the context of beverages, we’re referring to active ingredient ethanol.
+This clear, colorless liquid is produced through the process of fermentation, in which yeast converts sugars into alcohol.
 For instance, beer is made from the sugars in malted barley, wine from the sugars in grapes, and vodka from the sugars in potatoes.

-When we drink beverages that contain ethanol, the chemical enters our bloodstream quickly, circulates throughout our bodies, and travels to various organs.
-We can gauge how much alcohol has affected our bodies from our blood alcohol content (BAC) — a measurement that indicates the amount of alcohol in a certain amount of blood.
-For instance, a BAC of 0.08 indicates that there are 0.08% grams of alcohol per 100 milliliters of a person's blood, which is often the legal driving limit.
+When we drink beverages that contain ethanol (the active compound in alcohol), the chemical enters our bloodstream quickly, circulates throughout our body, and travels to various organs.
+We can gauge how much alcohol has affected us from our blood alcohol content (BAC), which tells us just how much alcohol has entered our bloodstream.
+For instance, a BAC of 0.08 indicates that there are 0.08 grams of alcohol per 100 milliliters of a person's blood, which is often the legal driving limit.

 Alcohol’s effects are more obvious at greater blood alcohol concentrations.
 At lower BAC levels, people might experience feelings of relaxation and sociability.
 However, when BAC rises, these sensations can morph into unsteady movements and poor judgment — and at dangerously high concentrations, we can experience loss of consciousness or alcohol poisoning.